 • If applicable, a link to a video clip or trailer for the documentary that can be shared on IBDFF social media

-*It is important to include social media handles for the documentary and all development crew as they will be tagged on IBDFF social media to increase exposure to the documentary and the festival.
+*It is essential to include social media handles for the documentary and all development crew, as they will be tagged on IBDFF social media to increase exposure to the documentary and the festival.
 Profane handles will not be tagged.
 Please consider this when creating handles for yourself and your documentary.
 It is also important to provide only high-resolution images for your documentary.
 Please do not provide screenshots or images enlarged from smaller images.
 Low-resolution, fuzzy, or pixelated images will not be included in festival marketing.

 Overall Rating